Kerala Ayurveda Academy

 Students explore the five stages of disease identification, the six stages of the disease process, and the classical examination methods.
 Covers the Ayurvedic system of disease management and how clinical assessment is structured.

 One of the scopes of practice that differentiates Level II Practitioners from Level I Counselors is their herbal knowledge and applications.
-Covers advanced herbs and formulation uses, preparation, and dosage.
-Students learn how to select formulations by time, amount, format, and individual constitution.
+Covers advanced herbs and herbal formulations, preparation, and dosage.
+Students learn to design herbal protocols and select formulations by time, amount, format, and individual constitution.

 Students deepen their knowledge of the Ayurvedic detoxification process as they learn to apply advanced clinical applications for disease management.
 Includes detailed Panchakarma theory and procedures for all stages of the process, from preparation through post rejuvenation, and the principles of Rasayana.